sudar/bulk-move/README.md

 **Tested up to:** 3.6.1
 **Stable tag:** 1.0

-Move or remove posts in bulk from one category to another.
+Move or remove posts in bulk by category or by tag.

 ## Description ##

-Bulk Move is a WordPress Plugin which can be used to move posts in bulk from one category to another.
-This Plugin can also be used to remove posts from a certain category.
+Bulk Move is a WordPress Plugin which can be used to move posts in bulk from one category or tag to another.
+This Plugin can also be used to remove posts from a certain category or tag.

 If you looking for deleting posts, instead of just moving them, then use [Bulk Delete Plugin][2] instead.